peeb/django-mollie-ideal/README.md

 Step 1.
 Build a dictionary to describe your payment

 Step 2.
-Pass this dictionary as an argument to `build_mollie_url()` in 'fetch' mode
+Pass this dictionary as an argument to `query_mollie()` in 'fetch' mode.

-Step 3.
-Pass the URL returned by Step 2 as an argument to `query_mollie()`.
 The response contains a `transaction_id` and an `order_url`.
 Save the `transaction_id` in your model and pass the `order_url` to your template context to proceed with the payment.

+Step 3.
+Setup a "return" URL which acts as a Thank You page for users of your site

 Step 4.
-Setup a "return" URL which acts as a Thank You page for users of your site

-Step 5.
 Setup a "report" URL which uses `build_mollie_url()` in 'check' mode and `query_mollie()` to confirm with Mollie.nl that the transaction was successful and perform any site-specific tasks based on this response (for example you might want to mark an invoice 'status' field as 'paid' or 'complete').

 The `views.py` code below is a reasonably complete example of the above steps: